sseefried/open-epidemic-game/DEVLOG.md

+# Fri 9 Jan 2015

+Today I tried to make sure that when I rendered Cairo graphics to an OpenGL texture it drew on top of transparent white.
+The problem was the Cairo graphics were anti-aliasing as if they had a black background.
+It was really clear.

+My first attempt at solving this problem was to draw a transparent white rectangle (in Cairo) and then render the graphics on top of that.
+This did not work.
+Since the alpha value was zero Cairo treated the background as if it wasn't there.
+Further study of Cairo's compositing operators yielded no solution.

+The trick to solving this was to initialise the very buffer of 32-bit words that Cairo was rendering to.
+It seems there is quite a difference between:
+  a) rendering Cairo to a buffer
+  b) compositing one Cairo object on top of another.

+In case a) if the buffer already contains transparent white (i.e. alpha = 0) values then the anti-aliasing will work as if there is a white value there.

 # Mon 5 Jan 2015

 I thought I had found out the reason for the unspeakble hack I had to add to Haskell package OpenGLRaw (i.e. directly loading libGLESv2.so using dyld).
 But it was not the case: